utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-https-traffic.md

 ## macOS

+> If you're on macOS and using Postman v10.17 or later, the Postman security certificate is automatically installed on your computer the first time you start the proxy.
+To learn more, go to [Capturing requests with the Postman proxy](/docs/sending-requests/capturing-request-data/capture-with-proxy/).

 To install the security certificate on macOS, do the following:

 1. In the macOS Finder, open the `~/Library/Application Support/Postman/proxy` folder.